thap2331/domain_generator/report.md

     - I had an idea of query expansion, i.e., expand business description in case its too short and not very descriptive.
     - Thinking about subdomain, but assuming since its just domain, so we should be ok.

 - Initial model performance and evaluation metrics
-    - Baseline metric, i.e., on 100 eval dataset.
-This dataset has both input and output.
-I generate the scores that includes both rules based evaluation and llm evaluation.
+    - Evaluation framework:  I generate the a score that includes both rules based evaluation and llm evaluation.
+Both of these weigh 50% for the overall score.
 This is so that we can compare fine tuned model performance with baseline evaluation dataset.
+        - Rule based evaluation: These are simple evaluations that could be used to evaluate domains from various angles.
+These are listed below:
+                - Instersection between business description and the domain names
+                - Length of the domain name, rewarding a score if it's between 6 and 15
+                - Rewarding if the end of the domain are common such as `.com`, `.net`, and `.org`.
+                - Rewarding a score of the domain does not include numbers and hyphens.

+        - LLM based evaluation: I use openai to evaluate domains given a busiess description based on relevance, memorability, brandability.
+The overall score ranges from 1 to 10.

+        - Embedding based evaluation (unused): This is a very similar as LLM based evaluation.
+Basiacally instead of prompt engineering, I would get embedding of all domains and business description.
+Then I would calculate the cosine similarity for each domain's vector with the business description's vector.
+Again, the idea is the same as the previous one, so I ended up not using this.

+    - Baseline metric, i.e., I calculated the score on 100 evaluation dataset.
+This dataset has both input (business description), and output (list of suggested domains).
+I modified rule based evalution for this because we know what edge cases are, i.e., when the empty list is predicted for inappropriate request, I would reward it by giving it a higher score.
+The score ranges from 0 to 1 and the average score was 0.55 for the evaluation dataset.
+This would act as a benchmark for future fine-tuned models.

+    - The intial model performance was encouraging in that it started generating the domains correctly (as per the quality of training dataset).
+This was a very good start.
+It gave me a confidence that increasing data quality will increse the performance of the fine-tuned model.
+See below for more quantitative analysis on model performance.
-        - The average score was 0.55 which is a combined score of rule based evaluation and llm evaluation.
+        - which is a combined score of rule based evaluation and llm evaluation.
 The maximum score is 1.
     - Fine tuned metric
         - The average score was 0.54 which is as good as the eval dataset/ground truth.
 The score is based on both llm as a judge and rule based evaluation.
         -Alert: The data on eval dataset is randomly generated as the training dataset.
 There is a chance of overfitting.